geethika477/Speech_to_text_Converter/README.md

 ---

-## 🙋‍♀️ Creator
+## Creator

-This project is made by **Geethika** with a little help from AI 🤖.
+This project is made by **Geethika** with a little help from AI.
 A great way to explore the basics of speech recognition and GUI programming.

 ---